Arpita-deb/Sales_Data_Analysis/README.md

    ![bottom 10 salesperson](https://github.com/Arpita-deb/Sales_Data_Analysis/assets/139372731/b99b2b9d-9a8b-4fa8-a323-6126737675cb)

+   Donald Reynolds, George Lewis, and Joshua Little are the top three salespeople in terms of total revenue generated.
+In terms of the highest average revenue, Donald Reynolds, Keith Griffin, and Joshua Little lead.

+   Joshua Bennett, Shawn Torres, and Carlos rank lowest in terms of total revenue.
+Shawn Wallace, Todd Roberts, and Shawn Torres are the least performing in terms of average revenue

    The bar chart shows the products in blue with revenue higher than average revenue($2,612,265) per salesperson and the orange ones lower than average revenue.

    ![rev by sales person](https://github.com/Arpita-deb/Sales_Data_Analysis/assets/139372731/bbaab6f9-3fe0-4560-a4d8-8a16de8d331b)